Let's face it, SaaS content marketing is tough

 You will agree that these topics have been talked about by thousands of bloggers, so it's easy to regurgitate.

-But what Databox does differently is working closely with subject matter experts to create unique ideas that can’t easily be found or replicated elsewhere.
-They use LinkedIn as their main channel for connecting with professionals.
+But what Databox does differently is reach out to people to create unique ideas that can't easily be found or replicated elsewhere.
+They use Help A Reporter Out as their main channel for connecting with professionals.

 Hubspot creates templates, tools, blog posts, and whitepapers that teach marketers what inbound marketing is all about and how to do it properly.

-Are you beginning to get the idea?
-For Databox, it’s expert roundups.
-For Moz, it’s UGC and weekly in-depth educational videos.
-Hubspot uses templates, free tools, and their first-person advantage to pull in and keep website visitors.
+For Databox, it's expert roundups.
+For Moz, it's UGC and weekly in-depth educational videos.

 Strategic content marketing goals for SaaS companies